María Lis Baiocchi

 • Research Associate

-María Lis Baiocchi is a sociocultural anthropologist and interdisciplinary scholar whose research interests and areas of expertise include gender, labor, citizenship, and migration, with a geographic focus on Latin America and Argentina in particular.
-In 2019, she earned her PhD in Anthropology with a specialization in Cultural Anthropology from the University of Pittsburgh, where she also completed graduate-level training in Gender, Sexuality, and Women’s Studies; Cultural Studies; Latin American Studies; and Global Studies.
-She is a Research Associate in the Department of Anthropology at the University of Pittsburgh, as well as a member of the Study Group on Migrations, Politics, and Resistances (MiPRes) of the Gino Germani Research Institute (IIGG) of the Faculty of Social Sciences (FSOC) of the University of Buenos Aires (UBA) and of the Study Nucleus on Intimacies, Politics, and Society (NESIPS) of the Interdisciplinary School of High Social Studies (EIDAES) of the National University of San Martín (UNSAM).
-She is also affiliated with several academic networks, including the Network of Research on Household Work in Latin America (RITHAL), the Research Network for Domestic Workers’ Rights (RN-DWR), the Anthropologist Action Network for Immigrants and Refugees (AANIR), the International Union of Anthropological and Ethnological Sciences (IUAES) Commission on Global Feminisms and Queer Politics, and the Network of Argentine Scientists in the Northeast of the United States (Raíces NE-USA).
-In addition, she is an appointed executive board member of the Association for Feminist Anthropology Section (AFA) of the American Anthropological Association (AAA) and in that capacity she serves as a Contributing Editor for AFA’s column in the AAA-member magazine, Anthropology News.
-She has presented her research at national and international academic conferences, such as the IUAES Congress, the Latin American Studies Association (LASA) Annual Congress, the AAA Annual Meeting, the Annual Meeting of the Cultural Studies Association, the Mercosur Anthropology Meeting (RAM), the Latin American Social and Public Policy Conference, and the biennial conference, Dialogues at the IIGG.
-She has published articles in venues such as Exertions, the short-form web publication of the Society for the Anthropology of Work; the Association for Political and Legal Anthropology’s Speaking Justice to Power Series; and the Society for Economic Anthropology’s column in Anthropology News.
-Her work has been supported by the Inter-American Foundation, the LASA, the Institute for Citizens & Scholars (formerly Woodrow Wilson National Fellowship Foundation), and has been recognized by the AFA.
+María Lis Baiocchi is a sociocultural anthropologist and interdisciplinary scholar whose research interests and areas of expertise include gender, labor, citizenship, and migration, with a geographic focus on Latin America and Argentina and Chile in particular.
+In 2019, she earned her PhD in Anthropology with a specialization in Cultural Anthropology from the University of Pittsburgh (Pitt), where she also completed graduate-level training in Gender, Sexuality, and Women’s Studies; Cultural Studies; Latin American Studies; and Global Studies.
+She is a Research Associate in the Department of Anthropology at the University of Pittsburgh as well as a National Scientific and Technical Research Council (CONICET) Postdoctoral Fellow at the Institute of Social Research of Latin America (IICSAL), which is a research center of the Latin American Faculty of Social Sciences (FLACSO), Argentina Campus and CONICET.
+She is also a member of the Study Group on Migrations, Politics, and Resistances (MiPRes) of the Gino Germani Research Institute (IIGG) of the Faculty of Social Sciences (FSOC) of the University of Buenos Aires (UBA).
+She is affiliated with several academic networks, including the Network of Research on Household Work in Latin America (RITHAL), the Research Network for Domestic Workers’ Rights (RN-DWR), the Anthropologist Action Network for Immigrants and Refugees (AANIR), and the Pittsburgh Gender Scholars Consortium (PGSC).
+In addition, she is an appointed executive board member of the Association for Feminist Anthropology Section (AFA) of the American Anthropological Association (AAA) and in that capacity she serves as a Contributing Editor for AFA’s column in the AAA-member magazine, Anthropology News and as the Host for AFA Writes, the online writing group for feminist anthropologists.
+She has presented her research at national and international academic conferences, such as the International Union of Anthropological and Ethnological Sciences (IUAES) Congress, the Latin American Studies Association (LASA) Annual Congress, the AAA Annual Meeting, the Annual Cultural Studies Association (CSA) Conference, the Mercosur Anthropology Meeting (RAM), and the First Congress of RITHAL.
+Her work has been published in venues such as Exertions, the short-form web publication of the Society for the Anthropology of Work; the Association for Political and Legal Anthropology’s Speaking Justice to Power series; the Society for Economic Anthropology’s column in Anthropology News; and a special issue on migration and violence from a gendered perspective of Revista CIDOB d’Afers Internacionals.
+Her work has been supported by the Inter-American Foundation, the LASA, the Institute for Citizens & Scholars (formerly Woodrow Wilson National Fellowship Foundation), as well as by multiple internal fellowships and grants at Pitt.
+In addition, her work has been recognized by the AFA as well as by several internal prizes at Pitt.

 Degrees and Education